eficode-academy/istio-katas/002-deployment-patterns.md

 **Observe the traffic flow with Kiali**

-You should see the traffic being routed to `v1` of the name service because of the precedence of the routes in the name virtual service.
+You should see the traffic being routed to the `name-v1` workload because of the precedence of the routes in the name virtual service.

 ![Precedence routing](images/kiali-precedence-routing.png)